harness/terraform-provider-harness/docs/data-sources/autostopping_azure_proxy.md

 - `api_key` (String, Sensitive) Harness NG API key
 - `cloud_connector_id` (String) Id of the cloud connector
+- `delete_cloud_resources_on_destroy` (Boolean) Governs how the proxy entity will be deleted on Terraform destroy.
+When set to true, the associated VM will be deleted permanently from Azure account.
+Be fully aware of the consequneces of settting this to true, as the action is irreversible.
+When set to false, solely the Harness LB representation will be deleted, which leaves the proxy VM in Azure account itself.
 - `host_name` (String) Hostname for the proxy
 - `keypair` (String) Name of SSH Key to be used for proxy VM
 - `machine_type` (String) Type of instance to be used for proxy